The good news – when you make your own ice cream, it is you who decide exactly what goes into it … and what doesn’t!

 For lovers of sorbet, there are good news!
 Instead of using classic Italian meringue (or a whipped-up egg white) to improve your sorbet – try vegan-approved aquafaba meringue!
 All the advantages and is even much simpler to make than egg-based meringue!

 Another aspect is the flavour.
-Many artificial sweeteners have a rather characteristic, somewhat ‘metalic’ aftertaste which many do not like very much.
+Many artificial sweeteners have rather characteristic, somewhat ‘metallic’ aftertastes that many find off-putting.
 Still, there are some good and even ‘natural’ non-sugar sweeteners well worth considering when it comes to ice cream-making:

 Another interesting sweetener well worth looking into is xylitol (a k a birch sugar), which has virtually no aftertaste (no small feat when it comes to sugar replacements!).
 Otherwise very “sugar-like”, Xylitol is supposed to be safe for diabetics, low on calories and good for your teeth (!!).
 Just don’t share it with your dogs, as dogs just can’t handle it.
 Go here for a post where I put xylitol to the test!

 In some parts of the world (like in the US and in Japan, but not yet in Europe), you can test Allulose – a relatively new alternative sweetener derived from fructose, and seemingly very well-liked by many amateur ice cream makers.